-When the embers have all died down and all the elders have finished their wild tales, there are really only three types of knives you need to have to get started.
-It’s time to start your quest to find a rough out knife, a detail knife, and a general cutting knife.
+When the embers have all died down and all the elders have finished their wild tales, there are really only two types of knives you need to have to get started.
+It’s time to start your quest to find a rough out knife and a detail knife.

 Before we begin let’s talk about brands.
 I’m going to recommend some brands and specific knives and it is important to read the reasoning behind them rather than get wrapped up in the actual brand name.
 Instead, refer to the features of what make up a good knife and apply that reasoning while you are shopping around.
 Every carver you talk to will have an opinion about which brand is best but it is similar to listening to truck owners.
 Ford, Dodge, GMC… whatever.
 Listen to the opinion of other carvers and then through use and experience you’ll come up with your own.

 In reality, you will go through several different carving knives until you finally find that “one”.
 You know that scene in the Harry Potter movie when Harry gets his wand….
 There is a magical glow and the wand reacts to Harry.
 It’s kind of like that.
 I do have my favorite tools that I’ve gathered over the years and I can feel a sense of…well… let’s say “energy” in them.